StockSharp/AlgoTrading/API/4001-4100/4014_Brandy_v1_2/README.md

 - State (entry price, stop level, SMA histories) resets automatically on `OnReseted()` ensuring clean backtests and restarts.
 - Indicator histories are stored in short rolling buffers to reproduce the `iMA(..., shift)` offsets without calling `GetValue()`.
 - All inline comments remain in English as required by the repository guidelines.
-- No Python counterpart is provided.
-Only the C# high-level implementation is delivered in `CS/BrandyV12Strategy.cs` as requested.
+- Implementations are available in both C# and Python.

 ## Usage
 1. Place the strategy into a StockSharp solution, select the desired instrument, and ensure the candle data matches the timeframe specified by `CandleType`.